sorah-rbpkg/.github/profile/README.md

 [@sorah](https://github.com/sorah)'s Ruby binary packages for Ubuntu and Debian.

 Package sources are based on [Debian Ruby Team's work](https://salsa.debian.org/ruby-team) and maintained to keep closer to them.
-However, because of version disparity, most `ruby-*` Debian package are not expected to work with.
+This project aims to deliver major and stable releases early using APT without upgrading distributions or waiting new release of distributions.
+Because of version and branch disparity, most `ruby-*` Debian package are not expected to work with.
 You'll find sorah-rbpkg sourced packages useful to spin your own application.

 Note: This repository is not supported by Ruby core team.
 Maintained by Sorah, a Ruby committer, individually.